-In fact, these are the only 5 real estate lead generation ideas you’ll likely ever need – forget the other 47 every other real estate agent is using.
+In fact, these are the only 5 real estate lead generation ideas you’ll likely ever need – forget the other 47 most real estate agents are using.

 These 5 strategies will help you find more potential buyers and sellers, and help you close more deals.

 So what are you waiting for?
-Kick your real estate marketing game into gear and generate real estate leads today!
+Kick your real estate lead generation efforts and marketing game into gear and generate real estate leads today!

 What are the best real estate lead generation ideas anyway?

 2. Create a lead capture form on your website

 3. Send emails to past clients and contacts

 4. Invest in a good real estate CRM to manage your leads

 5. Use social media to generate leads, including Facebook, Twitter, and LinkedIn